4 Ways To Incorporate Social Media Into Your Wedding

 4. Go All Out

-If you love candid photography, want to see “behind the scenes” of your wedding day from your guests’ point of view (it’s a super busy day and you can’t be everywhere at once!), and especially if you have provided Insta-worthy décor for your guests to enjoy (such as a photo booth or a floral wall), you might want to let your guests be snap-happy on your wedding day.
+If you love candid photography, want to see “behind the scenes” of your wedding day from your guests’ point of view (it’s a super busy day and you can’t be everywhere at once!), and especially if you have provided Insta-worthy décor for your guests to enjoy (such as a photo booth or a floral wall), you might want to let your guests be snap-happy with a bespoke Selfie Frame on your wedding day.
 Some of the best, most intimate, and natural images are taken by guests at weddings.
 If you want to take the idea a step further, you could create a bespoke hashtag for your wedding day so guests can share their images, and you can find them easily.